Gluten Free Cornbread Stuffing

 • Preheat the oven to 375°F. Coat a 9×13-inch baking pan or 2-quart casserole dish with nonstick cooking spray.

-• In a large nonstick skillet, melt the butter over medium heat.
-Add the onion, apple, carrot, celery, salt, and pepper.
+• In a large nonstick skillet, melt 2 Tablespoons unsalted butter over medium heat.
+Add 1 medium finely chopped onion, 1 cup diced apple, ½ cup diced carrot, ½ cup diced celery, ½ teaspoon Kosher salt, and ¼ teaspoon black pepper.
 Saute until tender, about 6-8 minutes.

-• Stir in the parsley, sage, and thyme, and cook for another minute or two.
+• Stir in 1 Tablespoon minced parsley, 1 Tablespoon minced sage, and ½ Tablespoon fresh thyme leaves, and cook for another minute or two.
 Remove from the heat and set aside.

-• Crumble the cornbread into a large bowl.
-Add the onion mixture, 1 ½ cups of chicken broth, and eggs.
+• Add the onion mixture to the crumbled cornbread, then add 1½ cups chicken broth and 2 large eggs, lightly beaten.
 Stir until well combined.
 Add additional chicken broth as needed to achieve a texture that is very moist, but not liquidy.

-• Transfer the mixture to the prepared baking dish and bake for 35-45 minutes or until the top is golden brown and it is cooked though.
+• Transfer the mixture to the prepared baking dish and bake for 35-45 minutes or until the top is golden brown and it is cooked through.

 Nutrition Facts